 Today didn’t make me proud to be a mom, but it didn’t make me a complete failure.
 It made me human.

-Because we all fail sometimes.
-It’s simply impossible to be perfect in all our roles at all times.
+We all fail sometimes.
+It’s impossible to be perfect in all our roles at all times.
 The goal is to keep taking the snapshots.
 Keep trying to be the person you are proud to be.
 And know that some days you will fail, because really… this Adulting is hard.